ubz1/STARTUP2-repro-in-k8s/README.md

 # STARTUP2-repro-in-k8s
-### creates a replica set in a namespace and one extra mongod node (the pod created by "deploy-04s.yaml") that will have prolonged STARTUP2 when added by means of having only 10 milli CPUs
+### creates a replica set `rs` in a namespace and one extra mongod node (the pod created by "deploy-04s.yaml") that will have prolonged STARTUP2 when added to `rs` by means of having only 10 milli CPUs

 let